Head and Neck Cancer

 Management of HNSCCs varies greatly depending on the location, size, stage, and grade of the cancer, as well as patient preference and co-morbidities.

-Surgical resection +/- adjuvant radiotherapy or chemotherapy or primary radiotherapy +/- adjuvant chemotherapy are the mainstays of treatment for most HNSCCs.
+Surgical resection +/- adjuvant radiotherapy or chemotherapy or primary radiotherapy +/- adjuvant chemotherapy are the main treatment options for most HNSCCs.
+The management plan should be discussed and planned in a dedicated head and neck MDT meeting.

 Oral cavity

 Small tumours can undergo wide local excision +/- neck dissection.
-Recent evidence shows improved survival for patients with oral cavity cancers undergoing elective neck dissection regardless of tumour size
+Recent evidence shows improved survival for patients with oral cavity cancers undergoing elective neck dissection regardless of tumour size.

 Oropharynx